sandsmark/aicompo-tg17/README.md

 ### Playing the game!

-When first connecting to the server, you have the possibility to emit the message `JSON\n`.
-This will make the server emit all the data in JSON-format.
-Next is setting your name, this is done by emitting `NAME RandomBot\n` to the server.
+When you are connected to the server, you most likely wan to set your bots name.
+This is done by emitting `NAME RandomBot\n` to the server.

 When you have joined a game you have the possibility to interact in 5 ways; navigating in 4 directions, and **dropping da bomb**!